Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

-Why People Like Living in Novar Gardens
+Why people like living in Novar Gardens

-Who Novar Gardens Suits
+Who Novar Gardens suits

 📊InvestorsRental coverage trails the state average.